joshbrew/free_eeg32_web/README.md

 # free_eeg32_web
-FreeEEG32 instance using the new Web Serial API (new chromium feature)
+FreeEEG32 javascript instance using the new Web Serial API (new chromium feature).
+I get full speed no problemo

 Open testeeg.html and follow the instructions.

-So far only tested to work on Ubuntu (linux), Windows had connection errors but should work in theory
+So far only tested to work on Ubuntu (linux), Windows had connection errors but it should work in theory, as well as on Mac.